Students and benefits project

 We produce a range of factsheets on different aspects of benefits for students in Scotland, which you can download below:

-The 10th edition of this handbook 2012/13, published September 2012, has been updated to include the impact of welfare reform changes on students.
-It is available to order now.
+The 14th edition of this Handbook has been updated to include the impact of welfare reform changes on students.
+It is available to buy here.

 We are no longer able to provide free copies of the handbook to universities, colleges and CABx, due to reduced funding.